geological-survey-of-queensland/coordinate-conversation/README.md

 Examples:
 * 50°40′46.461″N 95°48′26.533″W 123,45m
 * 50°03′46.461″S 125°48′26.533″E 978.90m

-## As is functionality
-* The user manually types in the information provided in the paper form into MERLIN in either L/L or E/N.
-* The data is stored in two separate field sets in the database.
-* When one set of co-ordinates is entered, the other coordinates are nulled by the MERLIN UI.
-* There is a nightly process which identifies any nulled coordinates and attempts to populate them with a conversion on the other coordinates.
-E.g.  if L/L is populated, E/N is nulled, nightly process recognises E/N is null and calculates the value from L/L.
-* The current conversion is a python script using the ArcPy library (http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm).
-ArcPy is an ESRI product (http://www.esri.com/)

-## To be functionality
-- The user manually types in the information provided in the paper form into GEM in either L/L or E/N.
-- The data is converted into Lat-Long Decimal Degrees when saved to the database.
-- When data is retrieved from the database, it converts from Lat-Long decimal degrees into L/L & E/N on the UI.
-- There are no nightly processes to monitor and maintain anymore.
-- The current conversion tool in use is the proj.4 library provided by the Open Source Geospatial Foundation (http://www.osgeo.org/), which uses the GDA94 technical manual version 2.4 calculation (http://www.icsm.gov.au/gda/tech.html).
-- The reason this software was chosen is becuase it fits with our current technology stack, is simple and lightweight and is a mature project which uses the GDA94 technical manual defined by ICSM.
-- ArcPy is a python library which does not fit with our current technology stack.

-## Possible option
-- There is an enhancement to change the conversion tool to the GDAy tool (https://www.business.qld.gov.au/industry/titles-property-construction/surveying/gda-transformation-software).
-- GDAy also uses the ICSM technical manual for calculations.

 ## You want how many decimal places??
 Sometimes we get a little carried away with the number of decimal places to which we store coordinates in a database (6 is plenty for us).